rtaph/RepResProj2/RepResProj2.md

   }
 ```

-We use this function to explore the most harmful weather events, both on the basis of total fatalities and total injuries:
+I use this function to explore the most harmful weather events, both on the basis of total fatalities and total injuries:

 ```r